cgwire/kitsu/getting-started-artist/README.md

 ![Preview v1](../img/getting-started/previewv1.png)

-If you need to post more version, you always keep track of your previous work, the older version aren't hiden.
+If you need to post more versions, you will always keep track of your previous work, the older versions aren't hidden.

 ![Preview v2](../img/getting-started/previewv2.png)

 You can also use this pics as a thumbnail on the asset or shot spreadsheet.
 It will help to recognize the assets/shots on the main pages.
-Below your preview click on the **Set this preview as thumbnail**.
+Below your preview, click on the **Set this preview as thumbnail**.
 You can do this at each version of your work if needed.

 ![Preview as a thumbnail](../img/getting-started/preview_thumbnail.png)

-Once you have clicked on the button a message apprears instead to confirm the modification.
+Once you have clicked on the button a message appears instead to confirm the modification.

 ![Preview confirmed](../img/getting-started/preview_confirmed.png)